CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 - **Split audit passes** — no image pair with Hamming distance ≤ 5 crosses a train/val/test boundary.
 - **Modules load** — training starts without an "unknown module" error (if it fails, revisit the `__init__.py` / `tasks.py` registration in Step 4).
 - **Zero-gating confirmed** — at epoch 0, validation metrics ≈ the pretrained baseline (gates start closed).
+- **Curriculum wired correctly** — log α(t) for the first and last epoch; it should run 0.7 → 0.4 across the full configured budget, not across the number of epochs the run happened to take.
 - **Ballpark results** — the proposed model should land near **mAP@50 ≈ 0.852**, **Recall ≈ 0.800**, **small-object mAP@50 ≈ 0.708** on the test set (mean over 3 seeds), at **~205–210 FPS** on an RTX 4090.
 - **Prefer exact reproduction?** — download the published image-level split assignments and the provided weights (`OriginalModel.pt`, `CustomModel.pt`) instead of regenerating from scratch.